-Click here or use the subscribe box below to sign up for my email list and get a printable version of this post including: grocery list, tips for making these easy lunches and step by step instructions with photos showing you exactly how to put it all together!
+Click here or use the subscribe box below to sign up for my email list and get a printable version of this meal prep salad guide including: grocery list, tips for making these easy lunches and step by step instructions with photos showing you exactly how to put it all together!

 First, let me introduce you to the stars of the show…

 This is one of my favorite quick and healthy meal prep salad lunches during the week!
 I take the classic calorie loaded version and make it easier and healthier by including quinoa, avocado, tomato, cucumber, pecan and hard boiled egg, tossed in a creamy, tangy Gorgonzola vinaigrette.